charry07/MyPortfolio/README.md

 ## 📋 About This Project

 Welcome to my personal portfolio!
-This is a modern, responsive web application built with **React** and **TypeScript** that showcases my skills, projects, and experience as a developer.
+This is a modern, responsive web application built with **React** and **TypeScript** that showcases my skills, projects, and experience as a **Full Stack Software Developer** with **over 4 years of experience**.
 The portfolio features smooth animations, interactive components, and a clean, professional design.

 ### 🎯 **What You'll Find Here:**
 - **About Me**: Professional background and introduction
-- **Skills**: Technical expertise and proficiency levels
+- **Skills**: Interactive technical expertise showcase with category filtering
-- **Projects**: Showcase of my best development work
+- **Projects**: Showcase of my best development work with live demos
+- **Experience**: Professional timeline and career journey
 - **Contact**: Easy ways to get in touch with me

 ### ✨ **Key Features:**
 - 🎨 **Modern UI/UX** with smooth animations using Animate.css
-- 📱 **Fully Responsive** design that works on all devices
+- 📱 **Fully Responsive** design with custom hamburger menu for mobile
 - 🚀 **Fast Performance** powered by Vite
 - 📧 **Contact Form** with email functionality using Nodemailer
 - 🎪 **Interactive Carousel** for project showcases
 - 🎭 **Dynamic Animations** and transitions
 - 📬 **Newsletter Subscription** integration
 - 🌟 **Professional Layout** with Bootstrap components
+- ⚙️ **Centralized Configuration** for easy content updates
+- 🏷️ **Interactive Skills** with category filtering and proficiency levels

 ---